 Heading down to Valencia is the Costa del Azahar.

-This is Spain’s unsung hero of beach holiday destinations, and where the sun begins shining 300 days a year and you get some of the best weather in Spain.
+This is Spain’s unsung hero of beach holiday destinations, where the sun begins shining 300 days a year, and you get some of the best weather in Spain.

 As the name suggests, oranges are at the heart of the region’s cultivation.
 But, the cuisine, many claim, is Spain’s best version of seafood.